 Scientists do not know the exact cause of sexual orientation, but they theorize that it is caused by a complex interplay of genetic, hormonal, and environmental influences, and do not view it as a choice.
 Contrary to many societal myths, there is no substantive evidence which suggests parenting, early childhood or socialisation, experiences play a role with regard to sexual orientation.

 Adapted from: Frankowski BL; American Academy of Paediatrics Committee on Adolescence (June 2004).

-In reality, men can hold many fears, such as; discrimination, judgement, rejection, and breaches in confidentiality about sharing their personal internal fantasies and desires.
+In reality, people can hold many fears, such as; discrimination, judgement, rejection, and breaches in confidentiality about sharing their personal internal fantasies and desires.
 This results in limiting a true understanding of same sex attraction.
 The profession of Sexology and Dave Wells views homosexuality as a diversity of the human sexuality.

-In modern Australia we have learnt through medicine and psychology that there are more than only two genders, for example; non-binary, intersex, and transgender, where the gender-brain and gender-body are not necessarily in congruence with each other.
+In modern Australia, we have learnt through medicine and psychology that there are more than only two genders, for example; non-binary, intersex, and transgender, where the gender-brain and gender-body are not necessarily in congruence with each other.
 In relation to gender-diversity, the term homosexual may be an inclusive term that compliments how our society has understood gender to be in the past (male/female), however to use this term today is not inclusive of people who are gender-diverse.
-For example; Would there need to be two non-binary people with exactly the same diversities of gender to be regarded as homosexual?
+For example; would there need to be two non-binary people with exactly the same diversities of gender to be regarded as homosexual?

-The use of the term homosexual can be regarded as a scientific term and at the other end of the spectrum to heterosexual.
-It is often used in situations where the breakdown of sexual diversities that exist within the term ‘homosexuality’ are not required.
+The use of the term homosexual can be regarded as a scientific term, and at the other end of the spectrum to heterosexual.
+It is often used in situations where the breakdown of sexual diversities that exist within the term ‘homosexuality’, are not required.

 The term Gay was originally used to mean “carefree”, “cheerful”, or “bright and showy”, however it is now a term that primarily refers to a homosexual person.